fbxyz/respysive-slide/README.md

 Then print the results with your browser :
 [readme_example.html?print-pdf ](https://raw.githack.com/fbxyz/respysive-slide/master/readme_example.html?print-pdf)

-The best results with reveal.js are obtained with chrome and chromium
+Best results are obtained with Chrome and Chromium